 The Society publishes the Dog River Crier three times a year.
 Members receive a copy as part of their membership; anyone may request a copy, which costs $2.00 + postage.
 You may now view older issues online as pdf files.
-More back issues will be added over time except for the latest 7 years, which may be purchased.
-We also have the Table of Contents for recent back issues.
+More back issues will be added over time except for the latest 5 years, which may be purchased.
 The Table of Contents for the current issue is available here.

 § I’d like to make a donation.
 How do I do that?